 The power of the univalence axiom comes from the fact that identity types are more expressive.
 More specifically, one can use the univalence axiom to prove \textbf{structure identity principles} for various mathematical structures.
-Such principles say, for instance, that identity of algebraic structures, like groups and rings, is the same as isomorphism~(\cite{coquand:2013,ahrens:2021a}).
+Such principles say, for instance, that identity of algebraic structures, like groups and rings, is the same as isomorphism~\cite{coquand:2013,ahrens:2021a}.
 Structure identity principles thus allow us to treat isomorphic objects as equal, and they imply that isomorphic structures have the same properties.
 These principles capture the informal mathematical practice of using isomorphic objects interchangeably, and they allow us to treat structures independent of their representation.

 \paragraph*{Univalent Categories.} Structure identity principles become especially interesting when considering \textbf{(higher) categorical structures}.
 Categorical structures can be studied up to multiple notions of equivalence, and we can incarnate them in multiple ways in univalent foundations.
-More specifically, every notion of equivalence of some categorical structure gives rise to a notion of univalent structure that satisfies a suitable structure identity principle~(\cite{rasekh:2024}).
+More specifically, every notion of equivalence of some categorical structure gives rise to a notion of univalent structure that satisfies a suitable structure identity principle~\cite{rasekh:2024}.

 To see this phenomenon in action, let us consider the example of categories.
 We can study categories up to two notions of equivalence.
 The first possibility is given by \textbf{isomorphisms of categories}.
 Isomorphisms give us a strict notion of equivalence of categories, because they identify objects up to strict equality.
-This way the only information carried by their identity proofs is the fact they are equal, and hence we can identify objects in at most one way.
+This way the only information carried by identity proofs of objects is the fact they are equal.

 The other possibility is given by \textbf{adjoint equivalences}.
 Adjoint equivalences are weaker in nature than isomorphisms, because they identify objects up to isomorphism rather than the stricter notion of equality.
 By viewing objects up to isomorphism, identity of objects inherently carries an isomorphism, and, as a result, we can identify objects potentially in multiple ways.